 A simple rule that every professional DJ should know about: always have a backup.
-Even if you have CDJ-2000NSX2 in your tech rider and the promoter said it’s no problem, still bring some alternative media source which you could quickly plug-and-play in case some shit happens.
+Even if you have CDJ-2000NSX2 in your tech rider and the promoter said it’s no problem, still bring some alternative media source which you could quickly plug and play in case some shit happens.
 And yeah, shit happens!

 What format DJs play

 I can, however, speak for myself.
-Personally, I prefer AIF: it has the exact same sound quality as WAV but supports extra ID3 tags and a cover artwork — which is very handy when dealing with a large media library or browse tracks on a DJ player’s display.
+Personally, I prefer AIF: it has the exact same sound quality as WAV but supports extra ID3 tags and a cover artwork — which is very handy when dealing with a large media library or browsing tracks on a DJ player’s display.

 I do use MP3 too, but more like an exception for bootlegs, promos and all that kind of unofficial music.